CivicActions/guidebook/docs/04-how-we-work/diversity-equity-inclusion/affinity-channels.md

 ## What is an affinity channel?

-Affinity channels are intentional spaces for people who share a common identity or affinity to build community and have conversations that are harder to protect in a general space.
-For example, the #ca-womxn affinity channel is a space for CivicActioners who identify as female, trans, or gender non-conforming.
+Affinity channels are intentional spaces for people who share a common identity or affinity to build community and have conversations that are harder to protect in a general space For example, the #ca-womxn affinity channel is a space for CivicActioners who identify as female, trans, or gender non-conforming.

 ## Affinity channels directory